mastanca/webtask-workshop/modules/hello-webtasks.md

 This Webtask outputs a JSON object with a `hello` property and a value of either Anonymous or the `name` query string value.

 Notice the two params of the function. `context` is the Webtask Context object.
 We'll come back to this later.
 The second param is `cb` which is the callback.
-The callback accepts two params `error` and `body` and **must** be called when the task completes execution, in order to return some data and a resposne code.
+The callback accepts two params `error` and `body` and **must** be called when the task completes execution, in order to return some data and a response code.

 ## Run the Webtask